-We will treat a person's resources as either capital or income.
+We will treat a person's financial resources as either capital or income.
 We will not treat a resource as both because this would disadvantage the person receiving the financial assessment.

-When we determine whether a resource should be treated as income or capital, we will take into account whether the resource is paid for a specific period and/or is intended to be part of a series of payments.
+When we determine whether a resource should be treated as capital or income, we will take into account whether the resource is paid for a specific period and/or is intended to be part of a series of payments.